aws/aws-cli/awscli/examples/ecs/deregister-task-definition.rst

 **To deregister a task definition**

-This example deregisters the first revision of the ``curler`` task definition in your default region.
+The following example shows how to deregister the first revision of the ``curler`` task definition in your default region.
 Note that in the resulting output, the task definition status becomes ``INACTIVE``.

 Command::